d0n601/PwnCity/README.md

 ### ToDo
-1. Create user `bruno` on BuildAgents, with creds found on `rockyou.txt`.
-2. Login as `bruno` on BuildAgents so that creds are stored plaintext.
-3. Spin up new Windows 10 VM as `bruno-PC` and use same creds as above.

 4. Put secrets on Bruno's PC.
   * SSH keys to source code repositories.
   * Passwords stored in Google Chrome.